geoffagnew/strainsearch/README.md

 # Strain Search App
-React app that provides a vast collection of marijuana strains sortable by desired effects (medicinal or otherwise) 🌱.
+An app that provides a vast collection of marijuana strains sortable by desired effects (medicinal or otherwise) 🌱.

 Data is pulled from [The Strain API](http://strains.evanbusse.com/index.html).